Call or Text 678-753-6431 for a Free Consultation

 Theft by shoplifting is a misdemeanor offense punished by up to 12 months in jail or a fine of up to $1,000 if the amount taken is $500 or less.
 If the amount is over $500, theft by shoplifting is a felony offense punishable by 1 to 10 years in prison.
 The value of goods for the purposes of determining the classification of a shoplifting charge is based on the actual price of the goods at the time they were taken.
 In addition to the amount taken determining whether a shoplifting offense is a misdemeanor or felony, a 4th or subsequent conviction for theft by shoplifting is treated as a felony offense under Georgia law, no matter what amount of goods taken.

-How Stores Detect Shoplifters
+How Stores Catch Shoplifters

 The most common places people are caught shoplifting include Walmart, Target, Costco, and Sam’s Club.
 Each of these large retail stores has dedicated significant resources to loss prevention.
 These stores have eyes in the sky everywhere recording shoppers as they move throughout the store and through the checkout process.
 Each of these stores has cameras fixed on each self-checkout station looking for things like skip scanning and failing to scan items.
 They have comprehensive video systems recording shopper movement.
 They also have multiple employees focused on theft of goods at all times.
 Some stores also employ security guards and off duty police officers for prevention against shoplifters and other crimes.
 Most shoplifting cases have extensive video surveillance recordings as part of evidence, tracking shoppers from the point they enter the store until they leave the store.

-Goals for Resolving Theft by Shoplifting Charges
+Why Fight Theft by Shoplifting Charges

 The primary goal in resolving a Georgia shoplifting charge is to resolve it in a way that the charge does not go on your Georgia criminal history.
 Keeping theft charges off your criminal history should be the number one concern for anyone fighting a Georgia shoplifting offense.
 A theft by shoplifting conviction will be on your criminal history forever.
 It is important to know how a shoplifting arrest will impact your criminal record, what can be done to prevent a shoplifting conviction from being on your criminal record, and finally making sure your shoplifting arrest record is restricted if possible under Georgia law.
 It may be in your best interest to consult a Georgia shoplifting attorney in order to help you make the best decision regarding your situation.